bvandewe/CML-Cloud-Manager/docs/observability/getting-started.md

 # Getting Started with Observability

-This guide provides a quick start to using observability features in the Starter App.
+This guide provides a quick start to using observability features in the Cml Cloud Manager.

 ## Table of Contents